 - Approximately 80-90% of fertilised eggs would develop into embryos

-- A single embryo would have a 20-35% change of developing into a pregnancy
+- A single embryo would have a 20-35% chance of developing into a pregnancy

-The expected success of the procedure can be ascertained from an initial assessment of the ovarian reserve using a blood test for Anti-Mullerian Hormone (AMH) and an ultrasound scan of the ovaries and uterus.
-The AMH test can provide insight into the quantity of eggs remaining, although it does not give information about the quality of the eggs.
+The expected success of egg freezing can be ascertained from an initial assessment of the ovarian reserve using a blood test for Anti-Mullerian Hormone (AMH) and an ultrasound scan of the ovaries and uterus.
+The AMH test can provide insight into the number of eggs remaining, although it does not give information about the quality of the eggs.

-- Can you freeze your eggs if you have low AMH?
+Can you freeze your eggs if you have a low AMH?